AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 ### Including AnyChart into WordPress without Any Plugins

 AnyChart complies all standards, which leads to avoiding any problems with integration into any web-page or in any project.
-Asfor WordPress, it would take you few steps to insert AnzChart into a page.
+Asfor WordPress, it would take you few steps to insert AnyChart into a page.
 First you'll have to open **page editor** and switch into **Text Editing Mode** and insert AnyChart JS, some data and set chart container.

 ![](http://cs624320.vk.me/v624320947/2a33/cTHQT-3NOjE.jpg)